prosper615/Hill-Cipher-/README.md

-** Hill Cipher Encryption **
+# Hill Cipher Encryption
 This project implements the Hill Cipher, an early cipher technique based on matrix multiplication.
 It was invented by Lester S. Hill in 1929.
 This implementation provides an interactive way to input a plaintext message, encrypt it using the Hill Cipher algorithm, and display the encrypted ciphertext.

- ** Features **
+ # Features
 Text Input: Enter a message (plaintext) for encryption.

  + Matrix-Based Encryption: Encrypt the message using matrix multiplication based on the Hill cipher algorithm.

  + Handling Empty Input: The "Encrypt" button is disabled if the input is empty.

-+ Automatic Padding: If the plaintext length is not a multiple of 3, it is padded with 'x' to make it divisible by 3 for Hill Cipher encryption.
++  Padding: If the plaintext length is not a multiple of 3, it is padded with 'x' to make it divisible by 3 for Hill Cipher encryption.

  # Setup
 To use this implementation: